-Some people don’t clean the grates, “it adds flavor to next grill,” they say ...
-NO ... that's not a thing.
+I’ve heard people say they don’t mind a little leftover grime on their grates, with the claim that “it adds flavor”.
+No, this is not a thing.
 Only lazy people say that.
-Don’t be like them.
 Grease, oil, and marinade get caked up during grilling.
 After they sit there for a while, they turn rancid and will make your food taste bad.
 Just clean the grates, it’s not that hard.

 To prove to you just how easy it can be let’s review the three most common methods of cleaning.